-I love cooking quick, tasty recipes that don’t require my undivided attention so it was no surprises that after a couple of months of pressure cooking, I fell in love with Optimum Induction Pressure-Cook Pro (currently available for $299, rrp $599) sent to me by Prestige Home Appliances to review.
+I love cooking quick, tasty recipes that don’t require my undivided attention so it was no surprises that after a couple of months of pressure cooking, I fell in love with this Pressure-Cook Pro (currently available for $299, rrp $599) sent to me by Prestige Home Appliances to review.

 Besides looking fab, this new kitchen appliance has added “capacity” to my kitchen.
 Together with my ThermoCook, Thermomix (check out my ThermoCook vs Thermomix review here) and Nurtri Force Extractor I can now pump out more dishes quicker.
 It is available in a striking red as featured above or silver.

 I treat each of my kitchen appliances as kitchen assistants and usually have two or more of them working at the same time.
 The other night, my Pressure-Cook Pro was cooking up super tender beef cheeks as I made potato mash in my ThermoCook, steamed corn cobs in my Thermomix and fresh watermelon juice in my new Nutri Force Extractor (review coming soon).

 For me to love and constantly use a kitchen appliance it needs to be –

 - Safe to use without constant supervision; and

 - Easy to clean – ideally dishwasher friendly.

 This all revolves around being time poor.
 I have always been a serial multi-tasker but the arrival of junior cravings has taken my multi-tasking to a whole new level – I can’t afford to waste a second.